norregaard/currency_and_market_update/README.md

-# 💱 Currency & Market Update Email Reporter
+# 📊 Currency and Market Update

+This repository automates the generation and deployment of two types of reports:

+---

+## 🗓️ Monthly Currency and Market Report

-Automatically fetches daily (or monthly) currency exchange rates, metal prices, and stock prices — then emails a clean, mobile-friendly market summary report.
-Perfect for keeping yourself or your team updated via GitHub Actions.
+Automatically fetches currency exchange rates, metal prices, and stock prices — then emails (once per month) a clean, mobile-friendly market summary report.
 ---

 ## ✨ Features